AmachiInori/Amachi-STL/README.md

 ## What is this

 This is a simple version of STL standard library, which is in the development stage.
-Depending on the characteristics of C + + 11, compilers above C + + 11 can support it.
+Depending on the characteristics of C++11, compilers above C++11 can support it.

 Due to the limited programming skills, the efficiency and stability of this STL must be worse than those famous libraries (such as SGI STL), but I ensure that the coding is intuitive and readable, which is suitable for beginners to learn the basic operation and construction of STL.